 Where do you think this passage comes from?
 Tick your answer.

-Let's write A newspaper A story book National Geographic for Children Why does the bee taste the girl's cold drink?
+Let's write A newspape r A story book No ational Geographic for Childrer Why does the bee taste the girl's cold drink?
 Why does the be Why does the bee return to the hive?
 What do the other bees do to see if they like what the forager bee has found?
-What do the wor ds "to pay close atter ntion " mean?
-Tick on e of t he following. to watch very carefully to get as close as possible to the bee to crowd next to the bee What do the bees do to show whether the food is far away or nearby?
+What do the words "to pay close attention" mean?
+Tick one of the following. to watch very carefully to get as close as possible to the bee to crowd next to the bee to crowd next to the bee What do the bees do to show whether the food is far away or nearby?